The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Data

-We collected data from X using the former Twitter API with the Academic Access.
-We selected the 14 most popular hashtags in the trending list between July 27th and August 14th in 2022 and retrieved all available posts containing these hashtags during the same period around the world.

-We obtained 63,336 posts, including 44,014 reposts (positive instances).
-These reposts satisfy two conditions: (1)~each repost is created within 24 hours since its original post was posted; (2)~the original post is also in our data.
+We collected data from X using the former Twitter API under academic access.
+We selected the 14 most popular hashtags in the trending list between July 27th and August 14th in 2022, and retrieved all available posts containing these hashtags during the same period around the world.
+We obtained 63,336 posts, including 44,014 reposts (that serve as positive instances).
+These reposts satisfy two conditions: (1)~each repost is created within 24 hours of its original post being posted; (2)~the original post is also present in our data.
 We set a 24-hour window because, according to the study of the half-life of X posts~\cite{pfeffer2023half}, users are unlikely to see a post more than 24 hours after its creation.
-Any reposting after 24 hours is likely influenced by external factors, such as TV or other social media platforms.
+Any reposting after 24 hours is more likely influenced by external factors, such as TV or other social media platforms.
+In our X data, reposts account for 78\% of all posts, and replies and quotes account for 2\%.
+In this study, we merge replies and quotes into reposts, because these actions add the post to the timelines of the user's followers and therefore contribute to information diffusion.

-These {posts} (including the reposts) were {created by 54,299} unique users, which include all senders and recipients of the reposts.
-For each user, we collected their profile, following list, and up to 50 latest historical posts.
-Work in {\cite{ergu2019predicting,arnoux201725} suggest that 50 historical posts are sufficient to effectively characterise a user.} A total of more than 2.6 million historical posts were collected.
+These posts (including the reposts) were created by 54,299 unique users, covering all senders and recipients observed in the reposting events.
+For each user, we collected their profile~\footnote{~This includes publicly available account-level metadata, such as follower and followee counts, verification status, account creation time, and profile URL.}, following list, and up to 50 latest historical posts.
+Prior work~\cite{ergu2019predicting,arnoux201725} suggests that 50 historical posts are sufficient to effectively characterise a user.
+A total of more than 2.6 million historical posts were collected and later used to construct user-related historical features.
 All users are anonymised in our data.